Skip to content

 Plugin Architecture Overview

-ZarrNii's segmentation plugins use pluggy hook specifications and implementations: - Hook specifications define the interface that all plugins must implement - Hook implementations (using @hookimpl decorator) provide the actual functionality - Plugins can be used directly or registered with the plugin manager for discovery
+ZarrNii's segmentation plugins use pluggy hook specifications and implementations: - Hook specifications are defined in zarrnii.plugins (the core zarrnii package) - Hook implementations (using @hookimpl decorator) provide the actual functionality - Plugins are plain Python classes — no inheritance from any base class is required - Plugins can be used directly or registered with the plugin manager for discovery

 Basic Otsu Segmentation